 At Berkhamsted we place great value on the benefits that our students gain from their experience of living in a community.
 Developing resilience and independence, boarding is the ideal way to prepare our students for the next stage of their life at university and beyond.

-Although the majority of our pupils are day pupils, we also offer various flexible boarding options for our pupils aged 11-18, with full-time termly and weekly boarding options available to pupils in Year 9 onwards.
+Although the majority of our students are day students, we also offer various flexible boarding options for our pupils aged 11-18, with full-time termly and weekly boarding options available to pupils in Year 9 onwards.

-Full-time boarding in Sixth allows our senior students to focus on their academic studies while still participating fully in all that Berkhamsted Sixth has to offer.
+Full-time boarding allows our senior students to focus on their academic studies while still participating fully in all that Berkhamsted Sixth has to offer.

 We also offer a number of boarding places to Sixth Form students from overseas.